crownstone/crownstone-microapp/README.md

 [ce/src/storage/cs_MicroApp.cpp : 241  ] Checksum error
 ```

 This means that the bluenet code has still the checksum of the previous app and will not load this one.

-Enabling the
-app will automatically correct the checksum.
-You can enable the app with something like:
+Enabling the app will automatically correct the checksum.
+Enabling the app is one of the steps in the following script:

 ```
-scripts/microapp.py $PRIVATE_PATH/sphere-keys.json AA:BB:CC:DD:EE:FF build/example.bin enable
+scripts/upload_microapp.py --keyFile $PRIVATE_PATH/sphere-keys.json -a AA:BB:CC:DD:EE:FF -f build/example.bin
 ```

 Make sure your sphere keys are not accessible and not accidentally committed to a code repository.
 When you run the
 bluenet code in debug mode you can find the Bluetooth MAC address of the device you are uploading to using UART.
-The above can also be done by:

 ```
-make ota-enable
+make ota-upload
 ```

 See below for how to set that up.